-With Christmas around the corner, I wanted to share one of my ultimate favourite Ukrainian Christmas comfort food recipes – the best cabbage rolls!
+With the holidays around the corner, I wanted to share one of my ultimate favorite Ukrainian Christmas comfort food recipes – the best cabbage rolls ever!
 Although I am Ukrainian and adore Ukrainian food, these are not your typical traditional Ukrainian cabbage rolls.
 These are what my family likes to call, “Scottish Cabbage Rolls.”
-You can read the story behind how these rice and ground beef stuffed cabbage rolls came to be in Clay Pot magazine!

-But because they are so much work, we only got them for special holiday dinners when I was a kid.
+But cabbage roll are still a lot of work and for this reason , we only got them for special holiday dinners when I was a kid.
 Hence the reason I don’t make them very often these days either.
-I’m not going to lie to you or make these sound like my typical quick and healthy dish- home made cabbage rolls are not a quick holiday side dish!
-In fact, they are labour intensive.
+I’m not going to lie to you or make these sound like my typical quick and healthy dish- homemade cabbage rolls are not a quick holiday side dish!
+In fact, they are labor intensive.
 But on the bright side, these are the best stuffed cabbage rolls I have eaten and I can guarantee you that it’s worth the time investment!

 And by the way, you can go ahead and make them in advance (when you have a little more time on your hands), as they last a very long time in the freezer.
-I am testament to that fact, as I just ate some that I found in the freezer from October 2015 .
+I am testament to that fact, as I just ate some that I found in the freezer from almost 2 years ago.
 Seriously.
 Yes, I know I probably shouldn’t eat stuff that old, but hey, it’s cabbage rolls!
 And they tasted fantastic!